GATE Exam Pattern 2023

 Total | 55 | - | 85 |

-The GATE exam pattern for the CY, EY, MA, and PH consists of General Aptitude and Core Discipline.
+The CY, EY, MA, and PH papers will consist of General Aptitude and Core Discipline.
 The sectional marking scheme for these subject codes has been tabulated below.

 Subjects | Number of Questions | Marks per Question | Total Marks |